tweekmonster/impsort.vim/README.md

 ## Installation

 Any modern plugin manager will work.
+If you are installing manually, you will have to run `git submodule update --init` since [Jedi][] is included as a submodule.

 ## Usage